Pink Narcissus

-Pink Narcissus is a 1971 American arthouse drama film directed by James Bidgood and starring (unknowns) Bobby Kendall, Don Brooks and stage actor Charles Ludlam.
+Pink Narcissus is a 1971 American experimental erotic art film directed by James Bidgood and starring Bobby Kendall, Don Brooks, and stage actor Charles Ludlam.
 It visualizes the erotic fantasies of a gay male prostitute.

 Premise

 Between visits from his keeper, or John, a handsome male prostitute (Bobby Kendall), alone in his apartment, lounges, fantasizing about worlds where he is the central character.
 For example, he pictures himself as a matador, a Roman slave boy and the emperor who condemns him, and the keeper of a male harem for whom another male performs a belly dance.

 Production

+In a 2005 interview, Bidgood enumerated some of the film's inspirations, such as the British film The Red Shoes and actress Maria Montez.
+Most of the film's extras were people actor Don Brooks found on the streets when he went out of the set on "talent searches".

 The film is mostly shot on 8 mm film with bright, otherworldly lighting and intense colors.
 Aside from its last, climactic scene, which was shot in a downtown Manhattan loft, it was produced in its entirety (including outdoor scenes) in Bidgood's small New York City apartment over a seven-year (from 1963 to 1970) period and ultimately released without the consent of the director, who therefore had himself credited as Anonymous.
-He said in an interview, "See, why I took my name off of it was that I was protesting, which I'd heard at the time that's what you did..."
+He said in the interview, "See, why I took my name off of it was that I was protesting, which I'd heard at the time that's what you did..."